-Prevailing Wage helps taxpayers get the best results for their money.
+Prevailing Wage helps taxpayers get the best results for their money by ensuring the job is done right the first time.
 It helps taxpayers hold government agencies and contractors accountable because it requires contractors to meet community standards.

 Prevailing Wage laws mean taxpayer money won’t subsidize cut-rate contractors.
 They ensure that public construction projects won’t undercut local workers and destabilize the local construction industry.

 Prevailing Wage has a long history of bipartisan support.
 Nonetheless, anti-union politicians and business groups are constantly trying to undermine the federal Davis-Bacon Act and local Prevailing Wage laws.

 Learn more about Prevailing Wage so you can separate the fact from the myth.